-The To Our House Winter Shelter program has entered its 9th sheltering season (November 3, 2018—March 29, 2019).
-This year, TOH is accepting single women not in imminent danger of domestic violence.
-Guests are housed in churches across the New River Valley for a week or two at a time.
+The To Our House Winter Shelter program for homeless adults in the New River Valley is in its eleventh sheltering season.
+Guests are sheltered in churches across the New River Valley for a week or two at a time.
 During their stay, guests enjoy a hot evening meal, breakfast, and a bag lunch.
 TOH’s goal is to connect these guests with resources that lead to employment, housing, and personal economic sustainability.
-Since 2011, TOH volunteers have served over 27,000 meals and sheltered 317 guests, with 110 guests more permanent housing and 76 finding employment.
+Since 2011, TOH volunteers have served over 32,000 meals and sheltered 377 guests, with 137 guests more permanent housing and 96 finding employment.
 TOH also offers shelter and advocacy for homeless military veterans.
 TOH is a program of New River Community Action and a United Way partner agency.
 Find out more by visiting www.ToOurHouse.org or visit TOH on Facebook.
 Recently, a Homeless Hotline has been established that can be reached 24-hours/day, 365 days/year for anyone finding themselves with no place to stay on a given night.
 Call (540) 633-5133, option 2, to check the availability of a shelter bed in our community.

 The Giles County Christian Service Mission is a non-profit, inter-denominational, outreach ministry that has been serving the neediest Giles County households for over fifty years.
-The goal of the Mission is to assist families and individuals with chronic needs due to low or fixed incomes and offer emergency assistance for those who have experienced sudden loss of employment or other crisis who meet 200% or below federal poverty income guidelines.
+The goal of the Mission is to assist families and individuals with chronic needs due to low or fixed incomes and offer emergency assistance for those who have experienced sudden loss of employment or other crisis who meet income guidelines.
 The work of the Mission is made possible through the generous support of churches, businesses, individuals and community service organizations.
 The Mission is located at 516 Wenonah Avenue in downtown Pearisburg and is open Monday—Saturday from 10:00 a.m.—2:00 p.m.
-Last year, the Mission distributed over $165,000 in food, clothing, diapers, back-to-school supplies, and emergency assistance.
-In 2017, the Mission entered into a partnership with New River Community Action to better coordinate services and more efficiently deploy financial and in-kind resources.
-In early 2018, the Mission increased its service capacity by 30% through the acquisition of an adjacent building.

 Little Feet Baby & Toddler Shop

 Located at 138 Old Virginia Avenue in Narrows, the Giles County Shelter, also known as the Hope House, provides emergency housing for Giles residents who have lost their home due to fire, flood, eviction, or other housing crisis.
 With all the comforts of home, the Hope House offers a safe and clean environment for individuals and families trying to rebuild their lives.
 While residing at the Hope House, assistance is also provided to connect them with supportive services that promote and enhance self-sufficiency and stability.
 As a duplex, the shelter can house two different family units simultaneously.
-Look for the Hope House on Facebook or online at gilescountyhopehouse.com.
-In 2017, the two unites were occupied for 479 days, sheltering a total of 26 guests.
-Since 2013, the Hope House has sheltered 161 people for a total of 2,473 days.
+Look for the Hope House on Facebook.
+In 2018, the two unites were occupied for 506 days, sheltering a total of 50 guests.
+Since 2013, the Hope House has sheltered 249 people for a total of 3,769 days.
 In case of immediate need, contact shelter coordinator David Carico at (540) 599-1290.